Date: 6 June 2016. Report on Colin (a tropical storm)

 I have the Schucker

 portlights.
 They drip.
-That's because the rubber gasket around the
+That is because the rubber gasket around the

-screens is so stiff it doesn't squish any more.
+screens is so stiff it does not squish any more.
 (The gasket keeps the

 screen in place.)
 Thirty-plus years ago it kept out rain but not now.
 Gaskets are on the list again